 Homemade Herbal Cough Drops

-- 1/2 cup strong herbal infusion (for this post I used 1 Tbsp. each of chamomile flowers, licorice root, rosehips, ginger root, cinnamon chips, and sage leaf.
-You do not have to be precise in the amount of herbs you choose to use)
+- 1/2 cup strong herbal infusion (for this post I used 1 Tbsp. each of chamomile flowers, licorice root, rosehips, ginger root, cinnamon chips, and sage leaf infused in 16 oz. boiling water.)

 - 1/2 cup raw unfiltered honey